-Sex Reassignment Surgery is performed to transition individuals with gender dysphoria to their desired gender.
+Sex reassignment surgery (SRS) is performed to transition individuals with gender dysphoria to their desired gender.

-The below guide is designed to be a primer for individuals seeking information about Sex Reassignment Surgery (SRS), but will have a focus on Genital Reassignment Surgery.
+The below guide is designed to be a primer for individuals seeking information about SRS, but will have a focus on genital reassignment surgery.

 We have tried to be as objective as possible in presenting the most accurate information available, but due to the highly personal nature of this procedure, each individual should also conduct their own research beyond this guide to ensure they are making an informed choice that is best for their needs.

-Before pursuing Genital Reassignment Surgery, it is recommended that you reflect on whether the procedure is right for you, and the right time to pursue it.
+Before pursuing SRS, particularly genital reassignment surgery, it is recommended that you reflect on whether the procedure is right for you, and the right time to pursue it.

 The World Professional Association for Transgender Health (WPATH) suggests the following prerequisites:

-Your physical and mental well-being prior to surgery are vital to preparing for the changes that you will go through in the lead up to and recovery from surgery.
+Your physical and mental well-being prior to surgery are vital to preparing for the changes that you will go through in the lead up to and recovery from sex reassignment surgery.

 Physical readiness means you have considered the following and consulted a health professional throughout the process: